-A home inspection is NOT a pass or fail of a house.
+A commercial property inspection or a home inspection is NOT a pass or fail.
 It can help educate you on your property and is an opportunity to learn about your investment.
 The process normally takes roughly 2.5 to 4 hours to complete.
 You will receive a personal walk through of the property noting our findings while answering any question you may have as well.
-Within 36 hours you will receive the home inspection report via email, which is a very detailed report loaded with pictures and notations.
+Within 36 hours you will receive the narrative and digital inspection report via email, which is a very detailed report loaded with pictures and notations.
 Every buyers standard home inspection from Mack Property Inspections, LLC comes with a 90 day home warranty from RWS!

 An inspector will inspect entry ways, foundations, siding and porches looking for such symptoms of trouble as sagging roof lines, gaps in or damage to the siding, porches pulling away from the building, obvious signs of rot or insect damage (although this is not a substitute for a pest inspection) settlement, certain types of cracks in foundations.
 Inspectors will usually probe the sill or (the wooden support that sits on the foundation and into which the framing is fastened) and framing where it is exposed, to test for soft or hollow spots caused by rot or pests.